Golf: Players Championship Scores - UrduPoint

 Golf: Players Championship Scores

-Miami, (APP - UrduPoint / Pakistan Point News - 16th Mar, 2024) Scores in Friday's darkness-halted second round of the US PGA Tour Players Championship at TPC Sawgrass in Ponte Vedra Beach, Florida (par 72, USA unless noted, three players yet to finish round):
+Miami, (APP - UrduPoint / Pakistan Point News - 17th Mar, 2024) Scores after Saturday's third round of the US PGA Tour Players Championship at TPC Sawgrass in Ponte Vedra Beach, Florida (par 72, USA unless noted):

 Recent Stories